matthewfcarlson/matthewfcarlson.github.io/content/musings/baby-names/index.md

 The data isn't merged extensively (ie, we say that william and will are the same name).
 There are techniques for merging these by converting them to syllables.
 But I can't be bothered.

+## Why rank?

+The SSA data includes raw counts — how many babies were given each name every year.
+But raw counts and percentages are misleading for comparing across eras.

+In 1880, roughly **8% of all male babies were named William**.
+Today it's closer to **1%** — not because William has collapsed, but because naming has diversified enormously.
+The total pool of names in use has exploded, so every individual name's slice of the pie shrinks, regardless of how popular it actually is relative to other names.

+Rank sidesteps this.
+It measures *relative* popularity: is this name #1, #10, or #100 compared to everything else that year?
+The charts below show the difference.

+{{< typescript src="why-rank.ts" id="why-rank" >}}

+Same name, two lenses.
+Left: William's raw share of male births — looks like a long, steady decline driven by naming diversity, not a real drop in popularity.
+Right: William's rank — it's been near the top for over a century.

 ## The Chart